Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Sun: Full sun in the morning, afternoon shade in USDA zones 9-10.

-Planting: Plant blueberries in January, when they are dormant, in a 20-24" diameter container.
+Planting: Plant blueberries in January, when they are dormant, in a 20-24" diameter (70-110 liter) container.
 Locate the containers where they will get appropriate sun exposure and good air circulation.
 The containers must have sufficient holes at the bottom of their sides to drain water adequately.

-Soil: Well drained, high in organic content, pH 4.0-5.5 (very strongly acidic).
+Soil: Well draining, high in organic content, pH 4.0-5.5 (very strongly acidic).
 Blueberries must be grown in large containers to maintain soil acidity in regions with alkaline soils.
 If plants show a nutrient deficiency, it is usually because the pH is too high.
-For residential gardening, the soil can be composed of 1/3 peat moss, 1/3 untreated bark small 1/4-1/2" size (pine is good, avoid cedar and redwood), 1/3 azalea or acid-plant potting soil, and 2/3 cup soil sulfur per plant.
+For residential gardening, the soil can be composed of 1/3 peat moss, 1/3 untreated bark 1/4-1/2" (0.6-1.2cm) size (pine is good, avoid cedar and redwood), 1/3 azalea or acid-plant potting soil, and 2/3 cup soil sulfur per plant.

-Fertilize: Use slow release fertilizers without nitrates formulated for acid-loving plants.
+Fertilize: Use slow release fertilizers, without nitrates, formulated for acid-loving plants.
 Nitrates will inhibit or harm the plant.
 Azalea and rhododendron fertilizers work well.

 Water after becoming established: Daily.
 Never let the soil dry out entirely.
 A drip emitter system is ideal for watering blueberries.
 Make sure all containers drain well.